mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

 2. **View a single listing**
    **GET** `/listings/:id`
-   Displays details of a specific listing, including its reviews and images.
+   Displays details of a specific listing, including its reviews, images, and location on a map.

 3. **Create a new listing (Form)**
    **GET** `/listings/new`